hyurl/goroutine/README.md

 conflicts out of box by choosing another available port when detected under debug mode, which is a very common headache when it comes to debug multi-processing Node.js project.

+Before v1.3, this module delivers tasks to the threads using the round-robin method and doesn't have the ability to detect if a thread is blocked.
+This behavior has been changed since v1.3, now this module will deliver the task to the most recent responsive thread and can detect and know if the workers are blocked, and will try to fork more workers until the pool is full (reach limit set by `workers` option).

 ## About `go.use()`